havelhakimi/LLM-FusionClassifier/README.md

 There are a few other optional runtime arguments, which can be found in `main.py`

 ## Results on test set
-We report average of 5 random runs
+We report the average results over 5 independent random runs.
 ### For ED:
 ### For go_emotion:
 The results